 Many waterproof covers do not fall in this category since their main job is to protect.
 After all, evaporation can’t happen when a huge amount of water is trapped underneath.

 The most important thing to know when it comes to car covers is that they should be used sparingly to avoid scratching or damaging your vehicle.
 For long-term storage they are a solid option, but for everyday use, I really wouldn’t.

-Also be sure to wash them!
-Car covers typically have instructions for cleaning them, and is important from time to time to avoid scratching.
+Also, be sure to wash your car cover from time to time!
+Car covers typically have instructions for cleaning, which is critical to avoid scratches.

 Car covers are great for extreme weather like hail, and even the occasional rainstorm if you just waxed your vehicle, but selecting a high-quality cover and never placing a car cover on a dirty vehicle should keep you in the clear!